etherbits/octopus/README.md

 # Octopus music player

 Music player client for music hosted on jellyfin.
-Built with Tauri
+Built with React front end using Tauri